 \subsection{\code{KANN} reproduces the latent dynamics}

-We now perform a quantitative study of the ability of $C$ to truly capture the latent dynamics.
-We will show that indeed, \code{KANN} is able to reproduce the nonlinear dynamics of the network in Eq.~\eqref{eq:neural_dynamics} to a high degree of precision, and thus we achieve the empirical justification to replace $F$ with $C$.
-To this end, we consider the following two metrics: \\ 1. \textbf{Relative error} of hidden states: let $\{ h_{s,t} \}$ be a collection of states over samples $s = 1,...,S$ and across time $t = 1,...,T$.
-We generate the predicted collection $\{ h_{s,t}^{\code{KANN}}\}$ using Eq.~\eqref{eq:kann_linear_state}, and we compute
+We perform a quantitative study of the ability of $C$ to truly capture the latent dynamics.
+We show in Fig.~\ref{fig:kann_acc} that indeed, \code{KANN} is able to reproduce the nonlinear dynamics of the network in Eq.~\eqref{eq:neural_dynamics} to a high degree of precision, and thus we achieve the empirical justification to replace $F$ with $C$.
+Namely, we show that indeed $C$ represent the neural network at hand and not some arbitrary dynamics.